knowmetools/km-api/docs/API/know-me-sharing.rst

     List the existing accessors for the requesting user.

+    :>jsonarr string url: The URL of the accessor's detail view.
     :>jsonarr boolean accepted: A boolean indicating if the invitation has been accepted by the invited user.
     :>jsonarr boolean can_write: A boolean indicating if the accessor grants the invited user write access to profiles.
     :>jsonarr string email: The email address used to invite the user.